orb-lang/helm/doc/md/design/bang-156-notes.md

 This is what's driving the firewalls between various component systems: Edit actions have to stop knowing about the historian, period\.

-An example: an up\-arrow should turn into the action `cursor-up`, which vril c can map to `k`, but the EditAgent shouldn't handle the case where we need to swap out its `.subject` \(more about that in a moment\), certainly not by sending a message to the Historian\.
+An example: an up\-arrow should turn into the action `cursor-up`, which vril can map to `k`, but the EditAgent shouldn't handle the case where we need to swap out its `.subject` \(more about that in a moment\), certainly not by sending a message to the Historian\.